 What is an AR-9?

 An AR9 is an AR style rifle that is chambered to fire 9mm rounds; exactly what it sounds like.
 To know what the difference is between AR9s vs AR15s check out our previous blog about that.
-We’ve also written a guide on all the little need-to-know facts when building your own 9mm AR-9.
+We’ve written a guide on all the little need-to-know facts when building your own 9mm AR-9.
+Don't forget, our 80% AR-9 lower receivers can be built out to shoot .40cal and .357SIG as well!

 How does an AR-9 bolt work?